 How much does Trim cost?

 Signing up for a Trim account is free, and Trim’s basic services are free.
-So you can get help seeing what’s happening with your spending and receive recommendations without paying a fee.
+So you can get help that clarifies what’s happening with your spending and receive recommendations — all without paying a fee.

 Trim’s more intensive services, such as bill negotiation and automatic savings, do come with fees, as noted above.

 Trim makes up for the free services with these fees, as well as by receiving compensation for recommendations.
 For example, if Trim suggests a credit card for you, and you apply for that card and get it, Trim will get compensated for steering you in that direction.
 However, that doesn’t mean that you aren’t getting quality ideas for products and services that can make your financial life better.